 In general, the stops decreased as the ramp spacing increased.
 Type B phasing showed less stops when frontage road demand was heavy.
-Type A phasing showed better performance when there was an unbalanced demand between the two intersections and the spacing was longer than 600 ft.
+Type A phasing showed better performance when there was an unbalanced demand between the two intersections and the spacing was longer than 600ft.
 The total stops was the most sensitive test variable.

-Signal control of diamond interchanges could be made using a standard eightphase NEMA control mode for at-grade intersections.
-The two three-phase systems were emulated under NEMA control mode with a modification of controller phasing design.
+A standard eight-phase NEMA control mode for at-grade intersections could be used to implement the actuated signal control of diamond interchanges.
+The two three-phase systems were emulated under the NEMA control mode with a modification of controller phasing design.
 More flexible phasing strategies could be implemented with the use of the hardware-in-the-loop control.